intradeus/docx-to-obsidian-markdown/README.md

 ## Test

-Once requirements are installed, you can test the script with the test folder provided by running the following command:
+Once requirements are installed, you can test the script yourself with the test folder provided by running the following command:
 ```
 python converter.py ./input_test ./obsidian_vault/attachments ./obsidian_vault
 ```